alex-ball/HowTo-DataImpact/how-to-measure-impact.md

   * adoption of their ideas by industry or government;
   * invitations to speak to the media.

+![The variety of impact recognised by the BBSRC Policy on Maximising the Impact of Research](bbsrc-bubbles.png)

 This is a particular concern as, if researchers only get recognition and reward for their journal papers, they will be disincentivised against spending time on other activities